jaipack17/write-ups/Optimizing Curves Algorithmically/README.md

 table.insert(simplifiedCurve, points[1])
 DouglasPeucker(points, simplifiedCurve, 1, #points)
 table.insert(simplifiedCurve, points[#points])

+local previous = nil
+for _, p in ipairs(simplifiedCurve) do
+     if previous then
+     	  DrawLineSegment(p, previous)
+     else
+	  previous = p
+     end
+end
 ```

 That is it!
 Douglas-Peucker is the more well known curve and polyline simplification algorithm.
 It is widely used, but there are some edge cases that you'll run into for different kinds of curves and polylines but they shouldn't be hard to solve.
 Next we'll look into loops and polygons and how you can simplify them with this algorithm.